lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Description

-This repository contains a setup with Docker that let you get from zero to mining in around 5 minutes on any Linux host anywhere.
-CPU mining can be profitable using algorithmns like: RandomX, Cryptonight, or Equihash.
+This repository contains a setup with Docker that let you get from zero to mining in around 5 minutes on any Linux host.

+CPU mining can be profitable using algorithmns like: `RandomX`, `Cryptonight` or `Equihash`.

 Find out more about [profitability here](https://www.nicehash.com/profitability-calculator).

 ## ➤ Setup